swooletw/laravel-swoole/README.md

 ## License

-The Laravel-Swoole-Http package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The Laravel-Swoole package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!